Worst Websites of the Year

 A good rule of thumb would be that a website is allowed one aspersion on our intelligence.
 With the second, or any use of the word "sheeple", we should all stop reading.

 It violates Vincent's rule about men from Mars and about keeping the entire main page within the first screen.
-If it had had a synopsis at the top, the people eager to read about reptilians would have found the page to be Heroin Content.
+If it had a synopsis at the top, the people eager to read about reptilians would have found the page to be Heroin Content.

 Other comments #2: Well, I must admit that I have never until now seen a website that goes to such elaborate lengths to insult its visitors in just about every conceivable way, not to mention damage their retinas and tax their patience to the extreme.